-Whoever said humor is subjective has clearly never played the best comedy games or had hilarious moments in amusing video games.
+Whoever said humor is subjective has clearly never played the finest comedy games or had hilarious moments in entertaining video games.

-From casting you as the bad guy to being incredibly easy or comically written, the funniest video games can stand toe-to-toe with TV and even movies.
+From casting you as the bad guy to being extremely easy or humorously written, the funniest video games can stand toe-to-toe with TV and even movies.

-In this list, we’ll highlight the premier comedy games on Steam, PlayStation, Xbox, and Nintendo Switch that will have you in stitches.
+In this list, we’ll highlight the top comedy games on Steam, PlayStation, Xbox, and Nintendo Switch that will have you in stitches.

 Table of ContentsShow